camunda/camunda-docs-manual/content/update/minor/74-to-75/webapp.md

 Since 7.5, the dashboard and sections of the Cockpit have been re-organized and new names have been given to the plugin points.

-_Old_ plugins will still be visible on the dashboard until you change their namespace (from `cockpit.dasboard` to `cockpit.dashboard.section`).
+_Old_ plugins will still be visible on the dashboard until you change their namespace (from `cockpit.dashboard` to `cockpit.dashboard.section`).

 Read more about [cockpit dashboard plugins][cockpit-dashboard-plugins].